 - 2.1 Pairs consist of 2 players - 2.2 Teams may consist of 4, 5 or 6 players.
-A team in either event may be increased to 5 or 6 players at any time provided that no added player has played previously in another unit in the same event in 2007. - 2.3 To be eligible for overall masterpoint awards or to be eligible to qualify for the final, the minimum requirement for each player is 4 rounds. - 2.4 The CTD may approve substitutes (not members of another unit in the same event) for cause, not convenience, for a maximum of 2 qualifying rounds and 2 stanzas of the final. - 2.5 The convener may nominate a "house unit" for any purposes consistent with the movement.
-The convener makes every effort to nominate eligible players from a small group but, at the discretion of the tournament committee, a "house unit" may consist of any number of players including ineligible players.
+A team may be increased to 5 or 6 players at any time provided that no added player has played previously in another unit in the same event in 2010. - 2.3 To be eligible for overall masterpoint awards or to be eligible to qualify for the final, the minimum requirement for each player is 4 rounds. - 2.4 The CTD may approve substitutes (not members of another unit in the same event) for cause, not convenience, for a maximum of 2 qualifying rounds and 2 stanzas of the final. - 2.5 The Tournament Organiser may nominate a "house team" for any purpose consistent with the movement.
+The Tournament Organiser makes every effort to nominate eligible players from a small group but, at the discretion of the tournament committee, a "house team" may consist of any number of players including ineligible players.